Fusion1013/AvasarVault/Major Locations/Elisus/Saxum Sovereignty/Cities/Gulstad, City of Gold.md

 Since most of the city is located underground it is well protected from airborne attacks.
 A significant amount of time has been spent trying to protect the [[Gulstad, City of Gold#The Twilight District|Twilight District]] from underground attacks, such as large worms or similar creatures.
 While the outermost tunnels have been reinforced with steel, they are still vulnerable to attacks by a persistent foe.
 To aid in the defenses of these tunnels, most of them have [[Shadow Lantern|Shadow Lanterns]] attached to the walls that can be activated either in sections or all at once by the guard captains.

 The city guards can be recognized by their black plate mail, with high rank being indicated by strips of gold filigree on their helmets.
 Most of the city guards have some knowledge of the arcane, but there are a few groups that specialize in different kinds of magic.

+At the top of the city are the massive searchlights that aid the city during times of battle.
+They were massively helpful during the [[1276 APC - Invasion of Saxum]] in helping locate air threats and subsequently shooting them down with the arcane cannons positioned at the top of the tower.
 # Organizations
 ## The Saxum Triumvirate
 [[The Saxum Triumvirate]] is composed of three powerful mages who rule over the Saxum Sovereignty from within the Myriad.
 They are [[Archmage Heinrich Bodenheimer]], [[Master Leopold Krauszer]], and [[Renate von Abendroth]].
 As the ruling body of the nation, they hold ultimate power over all aspects of governance and policy, though they are advised by a council of 13 representatives from different regions of the country. [[The Saxum Triumvirate|The Triumvirate]] is known for their formidable magical abilities and their unwavering commitment to Saxum and its prosperity.